ibm-cloud-docs/openshift/openshift_storage_portworx.md

    ```
    {: pre}

-   To view the details of a storage class, run `kubectl describe storageclass <storageclass_name>`.
+   To view the details of a storage class, run `oc describe storageclass <storageclass_name>`.
    {: tip}

 2. If you don't want to use an existing storage class, create a customized storage class.
 For a full list of supported options that you can specify in your storage class, see [Using Dynamic Provisioning ![External link icon](../icons/launch-glyph.svg "External link icon")](https://docs.portworx.com/portworx-install-with-kubernetes/storage-operations/create-pvcs/dynamic-provisioning/#using-dynamic-provisioning).